Open-source microstructure research

 Design the alpha hypothesis

-Before there is a model, there is a market-state hypothesis.
-Is aggressive flow creating directional pressure?
-Is the book absorbing impact?
-Is liquidity refilling or disappearing?
-Is a move likely to continue, reverse, or fail?
-The alpha is designed from the beginning as a predictive state.
+Before there is a model, there is a market-state hypothesis: is aggressive flow building pressure, is the book absorbing impact, is liquidity refilling or vanishing?
+The alpha is designed as a predictive state from the start.

 An alpha is a claim about market state.